influxdata/telegraf/plugins/outputs/dynatrace/README.md

   ## If you want metrics to be treated and reported as delta counters, add the metric names here
   additional_counters = [ ]

+  ## In addition or as an alternative to additional_counters, if you want metrics to be treated and
+  ## reported as delta counters using regular expression pattern matching
+  additional_counters_patterns = [ ]

   ## NOTE: Due to the way TOML is parsed, tables must be at the END of the
   ## plugin definition, otherwise additional config options are read as part of
   ## the table